pairinteraction/pairinteraction/README.md

 ## License

-The [pairinteraction library](pairinteraction) is licensed under the [LGPL v3][lgpl-link].
-The extension for calculating radial wave functions using Whittaker functions and the [graphical user interface](pairinteraction_gui) are licensed under the [GPL v3][gpl-link].
+The pairinteraction library is licensed under the [LGPL v3][lgpl-link].
+The extension for calculating radial wave functions using Whittaker functions and the graphical user interface are licensed under the [GPL v3][gpl-link].
 The GPL v3 also applies to the combined work and all provided binary builds.
-Note that not all files in this repository belong to the pairinteraction project.
-The submodules link to their host repositories.
-The individual licenses apply.

 [travis-svg]: https://travis-ci.org/pairinteraction/pairinteraction.svg?branch=master
 [travis-link]: https://travis-ci.org/pairinteraction/pairinteraction